Save your garden potatoes in a smaller space! Here’s how you can make your own dehydrated potato flakes from scratch!

 It just requires a bit of time and effort up front to get going.
 You start by washing and peeling your potatoes.
 You could leave the skins on, but the end result may be on the bitter side.
-Once the potatoes are peeled, bring to a boil in a large pot with enough water to cover.
+Once you have the potatoes peeled, bring to a boil in a large pot with enough water to cover.
 Cook until the potatoes are done, with a fork or knife going thru them easily.
 You want them a bit on the mushier side.

 Lay the mashed potatoes out on a dehydrator sheet.

-Remove from the dehydrator and place in either a blender or food processor to break up into flakes.
+You’ll know they are finished when they “break” instead of “bend” and they are a whitish golden color.
+Remove the dried pieces from the dehydrator and place them in either a blender or food processor to break up into flakes.
 Store in an airtight container.
-I use mine up each year, but if there is no water in them, the shelf life could be at least a couple years stored airtight.
+I use my dehydrated potatoes up each year, but if there is no water in them, the shelf life could be at least a couple of years stored airtight.